No One Is Infrastructure

 In this form, pronatalism turns the child into a solution before the child can be a subject.

 That is the supply logic.
 The existing order is treated as given, and the missing piece is a new person to sustain it.
-If pension systems, labor markets, national identities, religions, and family structures require new beings to be exposed to existence without consent, perhaps the problem is not that too few people are being born.
+If pension systems, labour markets, national identities, religions, and family structures require new beings to be created as supply through beginnings that cannot be settled in their name, perhaps the problem is not that too few people are being born.
 Perhaps the problem is that our institutions are built like machines that panic when the supply slows down.

 The economy does not mourn the unborn.
 It forecasts them.